undkonsorten/typo3-auto-login/Readme.md

 To configure username for automatic login set the environment variable `$TYPO3_AUTOLOGIN_USERNAME` somewhere in your environment.

-Add an intialization call in your `AdditionalConfiguration.php` or in a file required from there.
+Add an initialization call in your `AdditionalConfiguration.php` or in a file required from there.
 Make sure to only initialize the service for `Development` context by either wrapping it with a condition or putting it to a file only loaded in `Development` context.